 On return to hospital, a lumbar puncture and CT venogram demonstrated significantly raised intracranial pressure caused by a CVST.
 A ventricular peritoneal shunt was inserted.
 Unfortunately, RM’s vision continued to deteriorate, and he was registered as blind.

 RM’s loss of sight at such a young age had a terrible psychological impact.
-He suffered severe depression.
+He had severe depression.
 He could no longer work and had to move back in with his parents so that they could look after him.

 RM’s case was taken on by Stewarts in June 2017, with Stewart Young, a senior associate, having conduct of the case.